afunnydev/tinysociety/content/articles/2023-03-16-5-best-tiny-house-financing-options-to-consider-for-home-buyers.md

 The problem is that traditional mortgage loans are often not available for tiny houses.

-Many lenders set up minimum loan amounts that are higher than the cost of building or buying a tiny house ($30,000-$60,000), which disqualifies tiny homes from getting this type of loan.
+As Realtor [Darren Robertson](https://www.northernvirginiahomepro.com/) states, Many lenders set up minimum loan amounts that are higher than the cost of building or buying a tiny house ($30,000-$60,000), which disqualifies tiny homes from getting this type of loan.

 ![](https://lh6.googleusercontent.com/J9COhMbMH5OXATr4V8mYhdI7PRU0mVfddIQS14nfJWJI6GDdk5YhJGAQVUmT6A1XHtzL_zj4NoFlo-n-G7j8gg5ykJZVUI8gtUkZXNlvuN8UzwdpJHDZ6XeVdtN9tOhkShDxU21S_tPUUsO5f4El6MY)